If you read my post What winter is really like in Canada, you’ve probably gathered that you will need some decent gear to survive in that weather!

 Wool is the best option here, but if you’re allergic, look for non-wool thermal socks (but make sure they fit into your boots if they’re the really thick kind).

-Number Five: A good scarf
+Number four: A good scarf

 A scarf is useless if it’s not worn correctly.
 It is not a fashion statement here, it is an necessity.
 It’s purpose is to keep the space between your coat and your ears covered and warm.
 It should not be too long or thick.
 You want to be able to wrap it around your neck then tuck the tails into your coat and zip your coat closed.
 Infinity scarves are great for this because often the tails of your scarf get caught in your coat zipper.